 So it’s no surprise my first road trip since moving here took me as far north as I could drive: the North Cape.

-When I planned this weeklong road trip I knew I wanted to make my way up to the North Cape, and I knew I wanted to stay in some really cool hotels and Airbnbs.
+When I planned this weeklong road trip I knew I wanted to make my way up to the North Cape, and I knew I wanted to stay in some really cool hotels.
 I spent tons of time researching the best places to stay on my way north, and I’m happy to report that I loved every single place – and I’m sure you will too!

 You will need a car for this itinerary, as tends to be the case for all of the best Norway itineraries.
 Plus this way you can explore all the beautiful winding roads you come across, which is one of the best parts of a Norway road trip.